To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults

 A companion publication, To Survive on This Shore, was published as a hardcover book by Kehrer Verlag in 2018.

 To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults is an exhibition organized by Barrett Barrera Projects.
-At the Eastman Museum, the exhibition is supported by Matt Haag & Bill Schaefer and the Schaefer-Haag LGBTQ Advocacy Fund.

 Jess T. Dugan is an artist whose work explores issues of identity through photographic portraiture.
 Dugan’s work has been widely exhibited and is in the permanent collections of over 35 museums throughout the United States.
 Dugan’s monographs include To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults (Kehrer Verlag, 2018) and Every Breath We Drew (Daylight Books, 2015).
 They are the recipient of a Pollock-Krasner Foundation Grant and an ICP Infinity Award, and were selected by the Obama White House as an LGBT Artist Champion of Change.
 They are represented by the Catherine Edelman Gallery in Chicago.